Who is CLIC?

-The Center for Leading Innovation and Collaboration (CLIC), housed at the University of Rochester, is the coordinating center for the Clinical and Translational Science Awards Program (CTSA Program), which supports a network of more than 50 of the nation’s top biomedical research institutions.
+The Center for Leading Innovation and Collaboration (CLIC), housed at the University of Rochester, is the coordinating center for the Clinical and Translational Science Awards (CTSA) Program, which supports a network of more than 50 of the nation’s top biomedical research institutions.

-The purpose of the CLIC is to serve the CTSA Program through coordination, transparent communication, actionable metrics, network analytics and innovative collaboration tools for use around the network, and to make the work and accomplishments of the CTSA Program vibrantly visible to all stakeholders.
+The purpose of CLIC is to serve the CTSA Program through coordination, transparent communication, actionable metrics, network analytics and innovative collaboration tools for use around the consortium, and to make the work and accomplishments of the CTSA Program vibrantly visible to all stakeholders.

 - Data coordination services to collect, analyze and transform CTSA Program data into actionable insights that accelerate patient impacts.